BlockChasers/xmrig-autoinstall/README.md

 ```

 ### Update Git Sources (scripts)
-Probably do this weekly for now until main parts are done.
+Probably do this weekly for now until main parts of these scripts are done.
 Will add auto-update script repos in future.
 You must manually initiate the installation/reconfiguration scripts.
 It would make no sense to auto compile XMRig as the miner is currently using the binary.
 I could possibly make it copy the binary elsewhere for the service unit, then this may be possible in short future.